seanmorris/form/DOCS.md

 ### _theme

 Set a theme to render the form and its fields.
+If its not supplied, `SeanMorris\Form\Theme\Form\Theme` will be used.

 ```php
 $skeleton['_theme'] = 'Namespace\ThemeClass';